Severn Road, Bristol

 Wind turbines are large, dynamic structures which can cause a range of environmental impacts.
 The site is located near to the Severn Estuary European Marine site and development constraints therefore included potential effects on and linkages to this site, as well as protection of protected species and habitats, the location of the site within Flood Zone 3 and potential for historical site contamination.

-Landmark prepared an EIA Scoping Report to inform scoping by the local planning authority in consultation with and statutory and non-statutory consultees.
+Landmark prepared an EIA Scoping Report to inform scoping by the local planning authority in consultation with statutory and non-statutory consultees.
 This early discussion ensured that the scope of the EIA was focussed to key matters that relate specifically to the site sensitivities.
 Further stakeholder consultation throughout the EIA kept consultees up to date and enabled impacts to be addressed prior to submission of a planning application.

 The ES and LVIA concluded that the proposed wind turbine could be accommodated without unacceptable environmental, landscape or visual impact, provided that recommended mitigation measures are secured.
 Key measures are the retention and reinstatement of landscape features (including boundary vegetation) and the diversion of a nearby rhine and associated hedgerow to minimise effects on ecology that may be using this feature for navigation or nesting purposes.